Azraelbazrael/MiraCafe/README.md

 <!-- READ ME --->
 # About the Project
-Mitacle Cafe is a queer 90s-style Dating Simulator with stat-managing elements.
+Mitacle Cafe is a queer, stat-managing 90s-style Dating Simulator about a cherub finding love on earth.
 This is currently in development and there are no playable builds yet.

 <!-- Project information -->
 ### Built with